nhsuk/manage-vaccinations-in-schools/adr/00007-consent-form-starting-url.md

 email, or ones who never received it but have children in the class.

-At the very least we will need to know which vaccine the consent form is for, and almost certainly we'll need to know which campaign specifically.
-Having the campaign will tell us in addition to the vaccine, which year and school.
+At the very least we will need to know which vaccine the consent form is for, and almost certainly we'll need to know which programme specifically.
+Having the programme will tell us in addition to the vaccine, which year and school.
 The year will be useful as vaccines can change year on year, and the school information may be part of the consent form to confirm attendance information.